 In the future, AI-enabled world, decisions will need to be made faster, pushed out to the edges of the company, and new frameworks and tools will need to be developed to empower people nearest the action to make decisions that are fast, transparent and good for the company and for each other.

 Finally, this new corporate culture where machines and humans each play to their strengths, needs to be supported by the right physical space which directly facilitates the people skills, processes and values that each business wants to encourage.

 Airbnb’s European headquarters in Dublin, for example, was designed to incorporate elements of the ‘hospitality’ that is central to the brand’s DNA.
 The open plan office features parts of an Irish pub, local phone boxes and meeting rooms inspired by the company’s listings around the world.

 Architecture and interior design have a strong role to play, not just in the physical sense of where people sit, who they sit next to and whether there is a quiet space to think.
 The look and feel of our workspaces can also have a direct impact on culture in the tone of light and openness that they set.

 Added together, the three elements of people, processes and place could transform the culture of companies aspiring to be digitally innovative.

 As business leaders, our mission is to continue to evolve our operational models and our culture and to involve our staff in embracing the huge opportunity that AI represents, or be left behind by those who are bold enough to act.

-Sourced by Tom McQueen, managing director of digital innovation consultancy Futurice
+Sourced from Tom McQueen, managing director of digital innovation consultancy Futurice